 Gina earned her doctorate degree at Claremont Graduate University with a dual focus in women studies in religion and theology, ethics, and culture and completed a Master of Arts in religious studies at John Carroll University.
-Gina also earned a Master of Business Administration with a dual focus in organizational leadership and marketing at the University of Findlay and completed her undergraduate degree at Cleveland State University.
+She also earned a Master of Business Administration with a dual focus in organizational leadership and marketing at the University of Findlay and completed her undergraduate degree at Cleveland State University.

-As the author of multiple articles, the book Rape Culture and Spiritual Violence (Routledge, 2014), and editor of the forthcoming anthology, Feminism and Religion in the 21st Century (Routledge, 2014), Gina has given serious attention to issues faced by women in relation to religion and social justice.
+As the author of multiple articles, the book Rape Culture and Spiritual Violence (Routledge, 2014), and co-editor of the very well received Faithfully Feminist: Jewish, Christian, and Muslim Feminists on Why We Stay (White Cloud Press, 2015) and Feminism and Religion in the 21st Century (Routledge, 2014), Gina has given serious attention to issues faced by women in relation to religion and social justice.
 Her research interests are theologically and ethically driven, involve a feminist and interdisciplinary approach, and are influenced by her activist roots and experience working with survivors of rape and domestic violence.

 Gina is a widely sought after speaker and has presented across the US at universities, organizations, conferences, and in the national news circuit including appearances on Tavis Smiley and MSNBC.
 She has also spoken at the Commission on the Status of Women at the United Nations to discuss matters impacting the lives women around the globe.
 She continues to be active in movements to end violence against women and explores opportunities for spiritual healing for those who have encountered gender-based violence.